Benjaspet/Elixir-V4/README.md

 ### License

 © Copyright 2021-2022 Ben Petrillo, KingRainbow44.
 All rights reserved.
-- Unauthorized reproduction or use of this project, via any medium, is strictly prohibitted.
-- This project is to remain proprietary and confidential.

 Elixir is licensed under the [MIT License](https://www.mit.edu/~amini/LICENSE.md), and modification is permitted provided that proper credit is given to the original author(s).
 Under no circumstances should this repository be redistributed withount permission from the original author.